miriamposner/dhvoyant/analyze_dh_conference_abstracts_with_voyant.md

 When I told you that I preloaded Voyant with the books of abstracts, I didn't tell you the whole truth.
 In fact, when you load documents into a text analysis tool without modification, you'll often be overwhelmed by the words that occur with a great deal of frequency: words like "the," "and," "an," "a," etc. They can make it hard to see more distinctive words.

-In order to get around this problem, I loaded Voyant with [**stopwords**](https://kavita-ganesan.com/what-are-stop-words/) (rel=undefined target=undefined): a list of terms to ignore.
+In order to get around this problem, I loaded Voyant with [**stopwords**](https://kavita-ganesan.com/what-are-stop-words/): a list of terms to ignore.
 If you click on the **Options** icon at the top of any panel, you'll see that there are some options for Stopwords.
 You can click on **Edit List** to see which stopwords I've included.
-(They come from standard lists of stopwords in [English](https://gist.github.com/sebleier/554280) (rel=undefined target=undefined), [French](https://github.com/stopwords-iso/stopwords-fr/blob/master/stopwords-fr.txt) (rel=undefined target=undefined), and [Spanish](https://github.com/stopwords-iso/stopwords-es/blob/master/stopwords-es.txt) (rel=undefined target=undefined), since some abstracts are in other languages.)
+(They come from standard lists of stopwords in [English](https://gist.github.com/sebleier/554280), [French](https://github.com/stopwords-iso/stopwords-fr/blob/master/stopwords-fr.txt), and [Spanish](https://github.com/stopwords-iso/stopwords-es/blob/master/stopwords-es.txt), since some abstracts are in other languages.)
 You can add your own stopwords by putting the term on a new line in the stopwords list.
 For example, you can get rid of the terms "digital" and "humanities" by putting each word on its own line.

 ### 6. Switch it up again